Luojiahong/phase-picker/README.md

 # deep_picking
-A private repository to work with Jack on deep Learning and picking algorithms.
+A private repository for deep learning & picking algorithms.